pmglab/KGGSEE/doc/source/options.rst

       - Triggers gene-based association tests and estimation of gene heritability.
 The flags of ``--neargene``, ``--eqtl-file`` and ``--filter-eqtl-p`` have the same meaning as in :ref:`GATES and ECS <option_assoc>`.
       - n/a
     * - ``--case-col``, ``--control-col``, ``--nmiss-col``
       - When ``--case-col`` and ``--control-col`` are specified, KGGSEE will regard the input as summary statistics from case/control samples and automatically adjust for the disease prevalence.
-On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a continuous trait.
+On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a quantitative trait.
       - null
     * - ``--gene-condi``
-      - When ``--gene-condi`` is specified in addition to ``--gene-herit``, KGGSEE also calculates the conditional heritability of genes, and the flags of ``--multiple-testing``, ``--p-value-cutoff``, ``--top-gene`` and ``--expression-file`` have the same meaning as in :ref:`DESE <option_dese>`.
+      - When ``--gene-condi`` is specified in addition to ``--gene-herit``, KGGSEE also calculates the conditional heritability, and the flags of ``--multiple-testing``, ``--p-value-cutoff``, ``--top-gene`` and ``--expression-file`` have the same meaning as in :ref:`DESE <option_dese>`.
       - n/a
     * - ``--prevalence``
-      - Specifies the proportion of cases in the population when estimating the heritability of a qualitative phenotype.
+      - Specifies the proportion of cases in the population when estimating the heritability of a dichotomous trait.
       - 0.01